Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ## Adaptive Data Flow (ADF) Graph

 This section describes the overall data flow graph specification of the 2D-FFT design using AI Engine which is compiled by the AI Engine compiler.
-Refer to [this page](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/yii1603912637443.html) in the AI Engine documentation for information on ADF graphs.
+Refer to [this page](https://www.xilinx.com/html_docs/xilinx2021_2/vitis_doc/yii1603912637443.html) in the AI Engine documentation for information on ADF graphs.

 The overall graph definition of the design is contained in the `graph.cpp` file.
 The top-level graph contains two sub-graphs, `FFTrows_graph` and `FFTcols_graph`, each with a `FFT_2D_INSTS` number of objects.
 The following describes the definition of the sub-graphs (the `FFTrows_graph` is used as illustration).

 ### Defining the Graph Class

 Define the graph classes by using the objects defined in the appropriate name space.
-It must include the ADF library and [Vitis DSP Library](https://xilinx.github.io/Vitis_Libraries/dsp/2021.1/user_guide/L2/2-dsp-lib-func.html#fft-ifft) for FFIT.
+It must include the ADF library and [Vitis DSP Library](https://xilinx.github.io/Vitis_Libraries/dsp/2021.2/user_guide/L2/2-dsp-lib-func.html#fft-ifft) for FFIT.
 A general specification is put in for the ADF namespace:

 ```
-#pragma once

-// Input data type...
-#define FFT_2D_TT_DATA cint16
-// Twiddle Factor data type...
-#define FFT_2D_TT_TWIDDLE cint16

 // FFTrows_graph FFT point size...
 #define FFT_ROW_TP_POINT_SIZE MAT_COLS
 // FFTcols_graph FFT point size...